Saul Zaentz Early Education Innovation Challenge

 It is fine to submit an idea or approach developed and/or submitted elsewhere.
 However, we require that you include citations for any research or other sources used in your submission.
 If you reference someone else’s thinking, be sure to give credit!
 Plagiarism will result in immediate disqualification.

 No, we welcome submissions that are non-profit, for-profit, or even undetermined (for those just beginning with new ideas).
-You should include details about funding under “The Future” section of your online application, where it asks how you plan to grow and sustain your venture.

 No, ownership of any intellectual property submitted as part of the Challenge will remain with the original owners (applicants).
 However, the Saul Zaentz Early Education Initiative may use any submitted materials for future academic research.
 Contestants should not disclose any information that is proprietary or confidential.
 Challenge organizers cannot guarantee the confidentiality of any materials submitted to the Challenge; neither the Zaentz Early Education Innovation Challenge team nor its associated institutions will sign confidentiality agreements.